- Accommodation in the listed or similar hotels on twin/double sharing basis.

 Balance payment will be due 90 days before departure.
 Credit card payment, except on the initial deposit, attracts an additional fee of 3.5%.
 Personal checks or wire transfers are welcome.
 When you are making payment by check or credit card, it must be from the travelers' account.

 - One hundred eighty days prior departure: No penalty unless stated as non-refundable.

 - Ninety days prior departure: Administrative fee US$ 150 per person.

 - Sixty-Eighty-nine days before departure: US$ 300 or 25% of the land cost whichever is higher.

 - Forty-five days to Fifty-nine days before departure: US$ 450 or 50% of the land cost whichever is higher.

 - Thirty days to Forty-four days prior departure: US$ 600 or 75% of the land cost whichever is higher.

 Travel Protection Plan

-While we plan and do our best to make your trip smooth and seamless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
+We plan and do our best to make your trip smooth and seamless.
+But there still may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
 Our trips do not cover any of these expenses or losses.
 We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.